Giriama people: Background

 The Giriama people are one of the nine groups which make up the Mijikenda, a Coastal Bantu community which means nine villages and is believed to have migrated from Shungwaya, a place near Fort Dumford in present-day Soma (Temu, 1971, p.
 167).
 The other villages are the Digo, Duruma, Rabai, Ribe, Kauma, Kambe, Chonyi, and the Jibana.
 The Giriama migrated from Shungawa in which they further migrated towards the coastal region of Kenya due to conflicts with other Kenyan communities.
-“They lacked any cooperative political organization until the late 1940s, when they assumed a collective political identification by choosing the name Mijikenda and form· ing the Mijikenda Union.”
+"They lacked any cooperative political organization until the late 1940s, when they assumed a collective political identification by choosing the name Mijikenda and forming the Mijikenda Union."
 (Brantley, 1981, p.
 6).
-At the top of the Giriama hierarchy are the ‘Kambi’ which are the council of elders who reside “in Kaya Fungo as the highest court of appeal for all social, political and civic matt” (Temu 1971, p.
+At the top of the Giriama hierarchy are the ‘Kambi’ which are the council of elders who reside "in Kaya Fungo as the highest court of appeal for all social, political and civic matt" (Temu 1971, p.
 167).
 Below the Kambi on the hierarchy are the spiritual leaders who are tasked with spreading the influence of religion and spirituality to the people of Giriama and practicing rituals.

 The Giriamia had a very strong sense for agriculture and were very adept at farming, rearing cows, growing millet, producing cotton and fishing in the Indian Ocean.
 They were often involved in foreign trade of the goods they produced such as iron in exchange for clothes from the Swahili and Arabs.
-The people of Giriama have gained a reputation of resistance as they have a long history of rebelling against pressure by foreigners including the “Galla, the Swahili, the Maasai, the Arabs and the…and under pressure at times they have migrated to new lands, other times they have negotiated with their oppressors, and they have occasionally violently resisted.”
+The people of Giriama have gained a reputation of resistance as they have a long history of rebelling against pressure by foreigners including the "Galla, the Swahili, the Maasai, the Arabs and the...and under pressure at times they have migrated to new lands, other times they have negotiated with their oppressors, and they have occasionally violently resisted."
 (Beckloff, 2009, p.
 11). in 1914, the British colonial government aimed to exploit the Giriama as a source of labour to work building the plantations of the coast of Kenya in which the people of Giriama resisted.
 However, "due to the overwhelming technological advantage of the British, the revolt was brought to a relatively quick and bloody end.
 In many ways the Giriama have never recovered from this blow".